Everything you need to know about the best things to do in Chiang Rai, Thailand.

-So, make sure you add this to your what to do in Chiang Rai itinerary ASAP!
+So, make sure you add the Blue Temple to your what to do in Chiang Rai itinerary ASAP!

-Only opened to the public in 2016, the temple is full of kaleidoscopic imagery depicting the life of Buddha, with a huge ceramic Buddha shrine at the far end.
+Only opened to the public in 2016, the Blue Temple is full of kaleidoscopic imagery depicting the life of Buddha, with a huge ceramic Buddha shrine at the far end.

-Unlike the White Temple, you are allowed to take photos inside, but make sure you’re respectful.
+Unlike the White Temple, you are allowed to take photos inside the Blue Temple, but make sure you’re respectful.

-To make the most of all the temples, book a guided tour.
+To make the most of all the temples in the Chiang Rai province, book a guided tour.